abdulbasid310/devops-learning/CI-CD/README.md

-This project demonstrates how to build a CI-CD pipeline that automatically checks out code on each push and then builds and pushes a docker image to dockerhub.
+This project demonstrates a CI-CD pipeline using GitHub Actions and Docker.
+The pipeline automatically builds a Docker image, runs a container to verify the application is working correctly, and then pushes the image to Docker Hub on push.

+Tech stack:
+GitHub Actions
+Docker
+Dockerhub